Cannabis in Lake George: The New Legislation & What Residents & Visitors Should Know

 Sheriff LaFarr indicated his primary focus is the safety of residents and visitors, and that the department is hopeful the legislation won’t have a negative impact on highway safety.
 However, “We are also concerned that the legislation of cannabis could increase accessibility for our youth.”

 Mayor Robert Blais would like to emphasize that smoking is not permitted “in the amphitheater, playground area, and beach in Shepard Park, nor all our public visitors buildings: Visitor Center, Village Hall, etc.” Smoking is also prohibited at Charles R. Wood Park, Usher Park, and Million Dollar Beach.

 The new cannabis law will undoubtedly continue to evolve, as Lake George will decide whether or not to allow the sale of cannabis in the upcoming months.

 What's In Store for the Future?

 There are no dispensaries selling cannabis or cannabis products in New York State yet, and we will be waiting 18 months to 2 years from when the new law went into effect in March for that to happen.
 Barkenhagen estimates January 2023 for cannabis sales to be allowed.

 Municipalities have the option of opting out of cannabis sales when dispensaries are given the go-ahead, which would mean they would not be eligible to receive any sales tax revenue.
 They have until the end of the year to decide.

-Although there are no dispensaries yet, you can check out head shops in the area like 42 Degrees in Glens Falls.
+Although there are no dispensaries in or near Lake George at this time, you can check out head shops in the area like 42 Degrees in Glens Falls.